 An educational use of a copyrighted work falls under factor #1, purpose and character.
 The factors are not weighed evenly in court, where the ultimate fair use determinations are made.
 Therefore, it is a myth that all educational uses are fair uses.
 If you are using a copyrighted work in your thesis, lecture slides, journal article, book, ePortfolio, blog post, capstone project, YouTube video, etc., you need to conduct a fair use evaluation for your intended use OR seek permission for your intended use from the copyright owner.

 FOR STUDENTS & FACULTY

-Unlike the fair use exemption, which can be applied to various kinds of works and to various uses, the face-to-face teaching exemption applies only to the performance and display of works and only in the physical classroom.
-Often, using the face-to-face exemption is easier and less complicated than using the fair use exemption, which is more nuanced and requires more consideration.
-This exemption does not apply to textual readings but to the display of images or the performance of a video or sound recording: movies, documentaries, recordings of a poem, images in your slides:
+Unlike the fair use exception, which can be applied to various kinds of works and to various uses, the face-to-face teaching exception applies only to the performance and display of works and only in the physical classroom.
+Often, using the face-to-face exception is easier and less complicated than using the fair use exception, which is more nuanced and requires more consideration.
+This exception does not apply to textual readings but to the display of images or the performance of a video or sound recording: movies, documentaries, recordings of a poem, images in your slides:

 ...performance or display of a work by instructors or pupils in the course of face-to-face teaching activities of a nonprofit educational institution, in a classroom or similar place devoted to instruction, unless, in the case of a motion picture or other audiovisual work, the performance, or the display of individual images, is given by means of a copy that was not lawfully made under this title, and that the person responsible for the performance knew or had reason to believe was not lawfully made...